Walk #124: Wells to Cheddar

 At Bradley cross the road becomes Bradley Cross Lane and descends down into Cheddar, becoming Redcliffe Street on the way.
 At a T-junction with Cliff Street turn left to the village cross, and then turn right and follow the A371 for a short distance past a hotel.
 Take a right up The Hayes past a school.
 Cheddar YHA is up Hillfield Lane to the left beside the school, opposite the fire station.

 This makes a total distance of 11.3 miles, with 1293 feet of ascent and 1368 feet of descent.

 I spent the night at Cheddar YHA, which was very nice and quite homely.
-I generally like these small YHA's as they have so much more ambience than the larger ones.
-The people also seem to be so more friendly than the inner-city ones like Bath that I stayed in last night.
+I generally like these small YHA's as they have a better ambience than the larger ones.
+The people also seem to be so more friendly than the inner-city ones like Bath, which I stayed in last night.

 Please note that I take no responsibility for anything that may happen when following these directions.
 If you intend to follow this route, then please use the relevant maps and check the route out before you go out.
 As always when walking, use common sense and you should be fine.

 If you find any information on any of these routes that is inaccurate, or you wish to add anything, then please email me.

 All images on this site are © of the author.
 Any reproduction, retransmissions, or republication of all or part of any document found on this site is expressly prohibited, unless the author has explicitly granted its prior written consent to so reproduce, retransmit, or republish the material.
 All other rights reserved.

 Although this site includes links providing convenient direct access to other Internet sites, I do not endorse, approve, certify or make warranties or representations as to the accuracy of the information on these sites.

 This walk was mentioned in the following routes: